LabyMod/labymod4-api-wiki/docs/pages/addon/index.md

-# Introduction

 With LabyMod 4 we've improved the way to develop addons.
-You now have one project per addon, this allows you to write version-independent code besides version-dependent code without needing to copy & paste the version-independent code for every version.
+You now have one project per addon, this allows you to write version-independent code in the same project as version-dependent code without needing to copy & paste the version-independent code for every version.

-In addition to that, you now can publish your addon for all LabyMod Users to download without having to wait for us to review the addon.
-The only catch: users have to specifically search for your addon in our addon store and if they want to download it, they get served a warning.
-But you can also request a review so every LabyMod User can see your addon and download it without any warnings.

 Here are some of the changes with our new Addon API: